What is familial adenomatous polyposis?

 - Congenital (present at birth) hypertrophy of the retinal pigment epithelium (CHRPE), an eye condition that does not affect vision but can be seen by looking at the retina using a special instrument called an ophthalmoscope.

-- Benign (noncancerous) skin changes, such as epidermoid cysts and fibromas
+- Benign skin changes, meaning noncancerous, such as epidermoid cysts and fibromas

-- Desmoid tumors (noncancerous fibrous tumors that can develop anywhere in the body)
+- Desmoid tumors, which are noncancerous fibrous tumors that can develop anywhere in the body

 - Adrenal masses